 The basics.
 Dancing Your Depths is a free-form movement practice with no steps or choreography but is scaffolded by a loose framework that serves as a container for our explorations.
-Please, no props.
-Wear loose, comfortable clothing; layers are suggested.
+Wear comfortable clothing that feels good on you and is easy to move in.
+Layers are suggested as the room warms up.
 When in yoga studios, we dance in bare feet, socks that aren’t too slippery, or light non-street shoes.
-Please bring a water bottle.
 Currently, this practice is intended for adults; we cannot accommodate small children in the space.

 Scents and smells.
-Please be mindful of your fellow dancers in terms of body odor, while avoiding heavily scented perfumes, lotions, and other aromatic products that can trigger allergies.
+Please avoid heavily scented perfumes, lotions, and other aromatic products that can trigger allergies.
 Bring a towel if you sweat a lot.

 Awareness.
-If you feel compelled to go wild in your movement or deep into meditation, practice a sense of awareness while doing so.
-Stay aware of the other bodies in the room to ensure you don’t collide with someone, walk into others’ paths, or disrupt the general flow of the container.
+Keep a “soft gaze” if you feel the call to go wild in your movement or deep into meditation, staying aware of the other bodies in the room.
+This will help prevent collisions, walking into others’ paths, or disrupting the general flow of the container.

 Need more information or details you can’t find on this site?